This is probably my favourite potato dish, apart from a steaming bowl of freshly dug, boiled new potatoes smothered in fresh mint butter.

 - 4 small onions, peeled and sliced thinly

-- 3 cloves of garlic, peeled and crushed finely
+- 3 garlic cloves, peeled and crushed finely

 - 2 tbsp chopped fresh rosemary